alerta/riemann-alerta/README.md

 Configuration
 -------------

-Modify the alert and heartbeat endpoints depending on where the alerta API is located...
+Modify the alert and heartbeat endpoints in `aleta.clj` depending on where the alerta API is located...

 ```
 (def alerta-endpoints